Euchaetes egle: Larva

 Early instars appear slightly hairy and gray.
 They skeletonize whole leaves gregariously, leaving lacy leaf remnants.
 They are gregarious until their third instar.
 Later instars sport tufts of black, white and orange (sometimes yellow) setae (hairs).
 The head capsule is black.
 The later instars wander much more, and may appear alone or in groups of up to 10.
 Mature caterpillars occur from June onwards.
 Larvae grow as long as 35 mm.

 Pupa

-The gray cocoon is felted, with hairs from the larvae, and overwinters (Wagner, 2005).
+The gray cocoon is felted, with hairs from the larvae, and overwinters.

 Adults

 Wings are grayish.
 Abdomens are hairy and yellow, each with a row of black dots on its dorsum.
 Males use their tymbal organs in calling females and in defense against bats.

 Food plants

 This moth frequently uses milkweeds (Asclepias spp.) and sometimes dogbane (Apocynum spp.) as larval host plants.
 Larvae often feed on older milkweed shoots, and seldom share shoots with monarchs (Danaus plexippus), which prefer younger ones.

 Dogbanes and milkweeds produce a sticky latex that can impede larval feeding.
 Early instars avoid the veins by skeletonizing the leaves.
 Older larvae sever the veins that supply the latex, which reduces latex flow to the area on which they feed.